oracle-livelabs/oci/terraform-infrastructure/network/network.md

 dns_label    = privsubdnsWeb
 ```

-This Private subnet serves as the designated subnet for hosting the Webserver instances, which will be created with the help of Terraform.
-By designating the Webserver instances to reside within the Private subnet, a security-conscious approach is adopted, ensuring that the web servers are shielded from direct exposure to the public internet.
+This Private subnet serves as the designated subnet for hosting the Web Server instances, which will be created with the help of Terraform.
+By designating the Web Server instances to reside within the Private subnet, a security-conscious approach is adopted, ensuring that the web servers are shielded from direct exposure to the public internet.

 ![picture4](images/privsub.png)

 The next subnet being defined is the first Public subnet associated with the VCN.

-In the subnet\_params data structure.
+11. In the subnet\_params data structure.
 Copy the variable strings below and paste it into the oci-pub-subnet-01 data block.

 ```
 <copy>